farhadkpx/Data-Science-Capstone-Project/README.md

 ### There are four main '.R' files that contributes to the project.
 * `1. ui.R` : Primary app user interface file.
 * `2.
-Server.R` : Server file listens user input and provide feedback.
+Server.R` : Server file listens user input and provides calculated feedback.
-* `3. model_algotihm.R` : Next word prediction model.
+* `3. model_algotihm.R` : Next word prediction model algorithm.
 * `4.
-RdsFileCreation.R` : A copy of the milestone file.
+RdsFileCreation.R` : A copy of the revised milestone file.

 ## Data cleaning and 'Sample Corpus' creation
 One of the critical aspect of this project is data cleaning.
-I have used 'tm' package for this purpose.
-The cleaning process does
+I have used 'tm' R-package for this purpose.
+The data-cleaning processes requires an extensive work with these data sets.
+I feel due to the variety of input included in three file sets, my cleaning processes need more work to do.
+Here is a breif overview of my data cleaning work.
 - converting all text to lowercase from both Corpus and input text.
 - removing all numbers from Corpus and input text.
-- removing all punctuations.
+- removing all punctuations from both sets.
 - removing bad words from Sample Corpus.
 - stripping unnecessary white spaces.
+- removing some unrelevant signs, marks from the Corpus.

 ## N-Gram design
 After having a clean dataset(Sample Corpus), I've gone through these steps to create N-grams